China's President Xi visits Wuhan as number of new coronavirus cases tumbles

 China came in for criticism at home and globally over its early response to the outbreak, suppressing information and downplaying its risks, but its draconian efforts at control, including the lock-down of Wuhan and Hubei province where it is originated, have been effective at curbing the spread.
 Hubei province, of which Wuhan is the capital, said on Tuesday it would implement a "health code" system to allow people in areas at a medium or low risk of contracting the coronavirus to start travelling.

 During his trip to Wuhan, Xi will "visit and express regards to medical workers, military officers and soldiers, community workers, police officers, officials and volunteers who have been fighting the epidemic on the front line, as well as patients and residents during the inspection," state news agency Xinhua said.
+Separately, Taiwan's government said on Tuesday a second round of evacuations of its citizens who had been stranded in Wuhan had begun, after weeks of arguments between the Chinese-claimed island and Beijing over the arrangements.
-NEW CASES FALL

-Mainland China had 19 new coronavirus infections on Monday, the National Health Commission said on Tuesday, down from 40 a day earlier.
+NEW CASES FALL Mainland China had 19 new coronavirus infections on Monday, the National Health Commission said on Tuesday, down from 40 a day earlier.
 It also marked the third straight day of no new locally transmitted coronavirus cases outside of Hubei.
-Of the new cases, 17 were in Wuhan, while one was in Beijing and one other in Guangdong due to people arriving from abroad, according to the health authority.

-That brings the total number of confirmed cases in mainland China so far to 80,754.
-However, Chinese authorities have ramped up warnings about the risks from foreigners and Chinese nationals travelling to China from viral hot spots abroad such as Iran and Italy.

-The one case in Beijing on Monday was due to a traveller from Britain, and the one in Guangdong was an imported case from Spain.
-As of Monday, there have been 69 imported cases.
-Since the outbreak, 59,897 patients have been discharged from hospitals in China.
-Recently discharged patients need to go into quarantine for 14 days.
+More than 114,300 people have been infected by the coronavirus globally and over 4,000 have died, according to a Reuters tally of government announcements.
+Outside China, Italy, South Korea and Iran have rerported the most cases and deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)